 - Laurence Calzone, Curie Institute, Paris, France

-- Andreas Dräger, University of California, San Diego, La Jolla, USA; Center for Bioinformatics Tuebingen (ZBIT), Tübingen, Germany
+- Andreas Dräger, University of Tübingen; Center for Bioinformatics Tübingen (ZBIT), Tübingen, Germany

-- Tomas Helikar, University of Nebraska–Lincoln, Lincoln, Nebraska, USA
+- Tomáš Helikar, University of Nebraska–Lincoln, Lincoln, NE, USA

-- Jonathan Karr, Icahn School of Medicine at Mount Sinai, New York, USA
+- Jonathan Karr, Icahn School of Medicine at Mount Sinai, New York, NY, USA

 - Nicolas Le Novère, The Babraham Institute, Cambridge, UK